 If this error appears, click the Download Driver button to go to the Driver Download(Link opens in a new window) page on the Tableau website.
 Follow the instructions for your connector to get the driver you need.

 Tableau Prep Builder requires a specific driver to connect to an Oracle database.
 To download the correct driver, on the Driver Download(Link opens in a new window) page, scroll to the bottom of the page and locate the driver for Tableau Prep Builder: <version> to install it.

-For more information about the different connectors that Tableau Desktop supports, see Connector Examples(Link opens in a new window) in the online help.
+For more information about the different connectors that Tableau Desktop supports, see Connector Examples(Link opens in a new window) in the help.

 Update management (Tableau Desktop only)